 Your ENT Clinic Visit

-- There are several important items that you should bring to your visit:
+Listed below are several important things you should bring to your visit:

-- All imaging studies and reports such as CT scans, MRIs, PET scan, or swallow studies.
-If your imaging was performed at UAB Hospital, The Kirklin Clinic of UAB Hospital, or UAB Hospital-Highlands, we already have what we need.
+- Imaging studies and test reports, such as CT scans, MRIs, PET scans, or swallow studies.
+If your imaging was performed at UAB Hospital, The Kirklin Clinic of UAB Hospital, or UAB Hospital-Highlands, we already have these.

-- A full list of your medications, including name, dosage, and frequency (how often you take it).
-Include any over-the-counter medications you take, such as aspirin, ibuprofen, vitamins and/or herbal supplements.
+- A full list of your medications, including name, dosage, and how often you take it.
+Include any over-the-counter medications such as aspirin, ibuprofen, vitamins and/or herbal supplements.

-- Pertinent medical records related to your visit with us.
-This may include pathology reports, clinic notes from referring providers, previous test results, or hospital discharge summaries.
+- Medical records related to your visit with us.
+These may include pathology reports, clinic notes from referring providers, previous test results, or hospital discharge summaries.

-- If you have a heart or lung condition and are being evaluated for possible surgery, please bring recent notes/documentation including history of surgery, stents, stress tests, ECHO, etc. This information is helpful in evaluating your fitness for surgery.
+- Heart or lung condition?
+If you have a heart or lung condition and are being evaluated for possible surgery, please bring recent notes/documentation related to procedures and tests you’ve had (surgeries, stents, stress tests, ECHO, etc.).
+This information is helpful in evaluating your fitness for surgery.

 When and Where Do I Go?